wp-plugins/uptime-robot/readme.txt

 1. Dashboard Widget

 == Changelog ==
+= 0.1.2 =
+* Deleting cache data when settings are updated

 = 0.1.1 =
 * Data now pulls via AJAX to keep the dashboard speedy